 The Tasman Resource Management Plan is amended in accordance with the attached annotated portions of the Plan and revised maps

 NOTE:

-- Red underlined text denotes proposed new text inserted or amended. - Blue strikethrough text denotes text deleted.
+- Red underlined text denotes proposed new text inserted or amended. - Blue strikethrough text denotes text deleted. - Green highlighted text denotes proposed pre-hearing recommendations (underlined text for new and strikethrough for deleted)

 Notified: 20 June 2020